thunder-project/thunder/README.md

 ## About

-Spark is a powerful new framework for cluster computing, particularly well suited to iterative computations applied to large data sets; see the [project webpage](http://spark-project.org/documentation.html).
+Spark is a powerful new framework for cluster computing, particularly well suited to iterative computations; see the [project webpage](http://spark-project.org/documentation.html).
 Thunder is a collection of model-fitting routines for analyzing high-dimensional spatiotemporal neural data implemented in Spark.

+## Use

+To run these functions, first [install Spark](http://spark-project.org/downloads/) and [scala](http://www.scala-lang.org/downloads), then call like this:

+SPARK_HOME/pyspark pca.py local data/pca_test.txt test 2 1

+If running on a cluster (e.g. Amazon's EC2), numpy, and any other dependencies, must be installed on all workers.
+See the helper scripts for doing this.

 ## Contents

+#### main
-pca.py - do PCA on a data matrix, e.g. space x time
+pca.py - PCA on a data matrix, e.g. space x time

-ica.py - do ICA on a data matrix, e.g. space x time
+ica.py - ICA on a data matrix, e.g. space x time

+#### data
+ica_test.txt - example data for running ICA (from [FastICA for Matlab](http://research.ics.aalto.fi/ica/fastica/code/dlcode.shtml))

+#### helper
+copy-numpy-ec2.sh - copy numpy to all workers on an EC2 cluster

 ## To-Do

-rpca.py - do robust PCA
+rpca.py - robust PCA

-cca.py - do canonical correlation analysis
+cca.py - canonical correlation analysis

-fourier.py - get amplitude and phase (in time)
+fourier.py - amplitude and phase (of time series)

 scala versions